Fezzer/console-finances/README.md

 - The greatest decrease in profits (date and amount) over the entire period.[^2]

 I have made a number of assumptions with regards to the dataset, they are:
-- Each month appears only one in the dataset.
+- Each month appears only once in the dataset.
 - The month are contiguous.
 - The dataset is ordered ascending by the month/year.